tsoernes/print_to_logging/README.md

 The mission is to replace `print` statements with calls to `logging instead`.

 `print_to_logging` features:
+- it will ask you to accept or modify any proposed change
 - multiline print statements
 - preservation of comments
 - automatic f-string generation